cwi-swat/ifip-wg216/meetings/Santiago2026.md

 If you're coming straight from the airport, then the most convenient is to arrange a (private) transfer via [Transvip](https://transvip.cl) or any other official booth at the airport (situated after customs, *before* exiting to the hall).
 Avoid other taxi offers that you'll get when you arrive in the hall.
 The trip should take ~1h.

 If you're coming from Santiago, you can get to Las Majadas by Uber, Cabify, Didi, or standard taxis.
-I would recommend using an app, this way you're sure that the driver won't trick you (they are good at this).
+I would recommend using an app, this way you're sure that the driver won't trick you (they tend to be good at this).
 This should take ~40 min depending on the time of day and traffic conditions (up to 1h).

 If you want a cheaper (but not necessarily faster) way to commute between Santiago and Las Majadas, you can take Metro Line 4 down to the Puente Alto station, and then take a car (Uber/etc.) to Las Majadas.
 I don't recommend this option, except maybe at peak hours---it's safer and easier to grab a car from the central areas of Santiago (see below about [Staying in Santiago](#staying-in-santiago)).